Whatever the news, the vine does not wait! ITK’s customer support team continues the measurements in the field, especially before sunrise.

 “The pressure chamber allows us to measure the water potential of the plant.
 As part of our activities, we perform this measurement before sunrise, when perspiration is very reduced and the tension of the sap in the plant tends to balance with that of the soil water.
 Our measurement protocol is very strict” says Basile Ploteau.

 The support team plans three to four sessions of measurements in the season, depending on the phenological stages and the climatic conditions of the vintage: a first measurement at knotting in the dry years; then at cluster closure; at mid-veraison and at maturity.
-This year, Basile and Vincent had to adapt to keep pace after a warm and humid spring, which generated a phenological advance.
+Among years, the customers support team adapts to keep pace after more and more warm and humid springs, which generate a phenological advance.

 Vincent explains “We plan the measurement sessions according to the weather forecast, as pressure chamber measurements do not have to be done during or up to four days after rain or irrigation.
 We prefer the cool and windless nights, in order to promote the water balance between the plant and the soil.
 Not to mention the need to respect the deadlines of re-entry on the plot treated.
 We have to constantly adjust our schedule and our travel.”